 The following are authorized investments for the Corporation's Debt Service Accounts and Capital Reserve Accounts: the Debt Service Accounts may be invested in direct bond obligations of the United States, bank certificates of deposit insured by the FDIC and repurchase agreements secured by direct obligations of the United States with any bank or trust company authorized to do business with the State of New York or any national banking association or government bond dealer reporting to, trading with or recognized as a primary dealer by the Federal Reserve Bank of New York; the Capital Reserve Accounts maybe invested in the same investments as the Debt Service Accounts plus direct and general obligations of New York State provided the rating is not lower than the rating on the Corporation's bonds, and securities and general obligation bonds and notes of any state maintaining the highest rating from the major rating services.
 Monies on deposit in any other fund or account not listed above may be invested pursuant to Section 98-a of the State Finance Law.
-All investments are insured, registered, or held by the Corporation's trustee in the Corporation's name.
-The following table represents investments of the Corporation by investment type with related reported amounts which are equal to fair values (excluding accrued interest) at March 31, 2009 (amounts in thousands):
+All investments are insured, registered, or held by the Corporation's Trustee in the Corporation's name.
+The following table represents investments of the Corporation by investment type with related reported amounts which are equal to fair values (excluding accrued interest) at March 31, 2010 (amounts in thousands):

-Investment Maturities
+Investment M

-Reported Less than

-Investment Type Amount 1 Year 1-5 Years
+Investment Type Reported Amount Less than 1 Year 1-5 Years

-Repurchase agreements \$ 353,562 \$ 353,562 \$ -
+Repurchase agreements \$ 71,742 \$ 9,162 \$ 62,580

-U.S. Treasury Notes 185,285 123,732 61,553
+U.S. Treasury Notes 355,114 247,903 107,211

-Totals \$ 538,847 \$ 477,294 \$ 61,553
+Totals \$ 426,856 \$ 257,065 \$ 169,791

 The Corporation reports its investments with an original maturity of greater than one year at quoted market price (fair value) and reports investments with an original maturity of one year or less at amortized cost.
-Reflecting market conditions, the Corporation experienced a net decrease in the fair value of its investments during the year of \$2.8 million which is a component of the amount of investment income reported by the Corporation.
+Reflecting market conditions, the Corporation experienced a net decrease in the fair value of its investments during the year of \$2.5 million which is a component of the amount of investment income reported by the Corporation.
 This amount takes into account all changes in fair value (including purchases and sales) that occurred during the year.

 The Corporation's repurchase agreements are collateralized by U.S. Treasury Notes with market values which are equal to or greater than the reported amount.
-Collateral in support of the investments is held by the trustee in the name of the Corporation.
+Collateral in support of the investments is held by the Trustee in the name of the Corporation.

-Included in the \$534.7 million of total cash and investments is \$282.5 million in investments that was transferred by the Corporation's trustee to a separate account on March 31, 2009 in order to meet the Corporation's April 1, 2009 debt service payment of \$281.3 million.
-Although, historically, cash rather than investments has been transferred, it was financially beneficial at March 31, 2009 to transfer investments rather than cash.
-Pursuant to the Corporation's General Bond Resolution, the Corporation's trustee must transfer required debt service funds to a separate account on the business day preceding a debt service payment date.
+Included in the \$507.2 million of total cash and investments is \$84.1 million in cash and \$184.7 million in investments that was transferred by the Corporation's Trustee to a separate account on March 31, 2010 in order to meet the Corporation's April 1, 2010 debt service payment of \$268.8 million.
+Pursuant to the Corporation's General Bond Resolution, the Corporation's Trustee must transfer required debt service funds to a separate account on the business day preceding a debt service payment date.